 As you can see, my new “big three” essentials are less than half the weight of my old ones, freeing up over 3kg of spare weight capacity for the rest of my kit.
-The fact that an item is too heavy does not necessarily mean that it is a bad bit of kit, but it probably means that it is unsuitable for backpacking.
+The fact that an item is heavy does not necessarily mean that it is a bad bit of kit, but it probably means that it is unsuitable for backpacking.
 I wish that more outdoor retailers would include weight on their websites and labelling as an important piece of technical information.

 I don’t think that you can create a universal kit which will work for every walk, although there are a set of basic items which I always take including a first aid kit, map, compass, water and waterproofs.
 Instead I aim to assemble an appropriate kit based on my best guesses about things like weather, accommodation and terrain.
 To do this I ask myself questions such as: Is it likely to be muddy?
 Am I camping?
 Will there be midges?
 The answers will inform my kit decisions, although there are still times when I get something wrong.
 Obviously there is no point in carrying any redundant weight such as insect repellant in winter or crampons in summer.

 On the advice of other walkers, I subdivide my kit into areas when planning what to take such as: clothes, camping kit, household, technical, personal, toiletries and survival, keeping a rough tally of weight.
 I know many walkers who create spreadsheets to keep a running total of the weight of their kit.
 Once walking, I continue to assess which items I could do without and post them home, while also trying to buy or replenish any extra items I need.
 On long walks like the Pennine Way, I also posted parcels to myself at various locations along the route (youth hostels are generally willing to keep parcels until you arrive) containing items such as food and maps.

-Like most people I don’t have limitless funds to spend on kit so the kit you see has been gradually acquired since 2000.
+Like many people I don’t have limitless funds, so my kit has been gradually acquired since 2000.
 Some items I am happy to pay a lot for, others I am quite happy to go with the cheaper alternatives.
-I often explore sales, second hand websites and charity shops when I am looking for gear and clothing.
+I often explore outlet shops, sales and second hand websites when I am looking for gear and clothing.
 They may not like me for saying so, but it pays to watch out for the sales and bargain boxes of your favourite manufacturers.
-If you subscribe to mailing lists then you will usually be the first to know about reductions.
+If you subscribe to their mailing lists, you will usually be the first to know about reductions.